dagostix/glowing-waffle/index.md

 **–>Creation of the code library with sections 1, 2, 3 and 4.**

 ## 1. Useful Packages
+### 1.1.
+List of packages
+You can always check out the R package leaderboard [here](https://www.rdocumentation.org/trends) to see the most downloaded, most recently updated and newest packages.

 #### Analysis & Regressions
 - `ARTool`: The Aligned Rank Transform for nonparametric factorial ANOVAs.